MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Return Value

-TRUE if the specified item is visible;otherwise, FALSE.
+TRUE if the specified item is visible; otherwise, FALSE.

 ### Remarks